mku11/Salmon-AES-CTR/libs/projects/SalmonLibsTypeScript.VS2022/README.txt

 If you test salmon-fs you need to choose the root of your test folder then click execute.

-To run the tests with the web service from Chrome:
-Make sure the application.properties has SSL and http2 enabled.

 If you're testing with node and use a self-signed cert for the web service then add this env var make sure you don't use this in production environment NODE_TLS_REJECT_UNAUTHORIZED=0